Clinical Data Management: Roles, Steps, and Software Tools

 3. Sites — centers coordinating data collection from trial participants.

 CDM plays a crucial role in evaluating the safety and effectiveness of drugs, diets, medical devices, digital therapeutics tools, and other types of treatment, diagnostics, or methods to prevent health problems.
-If properly handled, it significantly reduces time required for a new medical product launch.
+If properly handled, it significantly reduces the time required for a new medical product launch.

-Сlinical data management team and stages
+Сlinical data management process: roles and responsibilities of team members

-CDM activities start early in the clinical trial process, once the trial protocol, describing the study objectives and methodology, is designed.
+CDM activities start early in the clinical trial process once the trial protocol, describing the study objectives and methodology, is designed.
 As a rule, data-related responsibilities are allocated across

 • a clinical data manager who supervises the entire CDM process;